Energy Systems Integration Facility

 For detailed laboratory specifications, download the Fuel Cell Development and Test Laboratory fact sheet.

 The purpose of the Energy Systems High Pressure Test Laboratory is to safely test high pressure hydrogen components.
 High pressure tests are performed on hydrogen components primarily for the validation of new codes and standards for high-pressure hydrogen applications.

 For detailed laboratory specifications, download the Energy Systems High Pressure Test Laboratory fact sheet.

 The Supervisory Control and Data Acquisition (SCADA) system in the ESIF monitors and controls research facility-based processes and gathers and disseminates real-time data for collaboration and visualization.
 In the ESIF control room, researchers can see the electrical bus, close switches, and checkout grid simulators.

-In the Energy Integration Visualization Room at the ESIF researchers and partners can visualize experiments being performed in the electricity, thermal, and fuel labs.
-The visualization screen uses multiple projectors whose images are blended together, which enables researchers to have one large high-definition screen instead of a set of smaller, separately controlled displays.
+In the Energy Integration Visualization Room at the ESIF, researchers and partners can visualize experiments being performed in the electricity, thermal, and fuel labs.
+The Energy Integration Visualization Room uses multiple projectors whose images are blended together, which enables researchers to have one large high-definition screen instead of a set of smaller, separately controlled displays.

 For more information, download the Energy Integration Visualization fact sheet.

 The National Fuel Cell Technology Evaluation Center at the ESIF plays a crucial role in NREL's independent, third-party analysis of hydrogen fuel cell technologies in real-world operation.
 The center is designed for secure management, storage, and processing of proprietary data from industry.
 While the raw data are secured by NREL to protect commercially sensitive and proprietary information, individualized analysis results are provided to the partners who supplied the data.